 What causes dandruff in cats?

 If your cat has dandruff, it can be caused by a number of different things.
 Dandruff is one of the symptoms of ringworm, a fungal infection where spores enters your cat’s skin through a bite or scratch and attack the outermost layer.
 Alongside dandruff, you may notice irregular or circular patches of hair loss, weak or brittle hair, and reddish patches of skin.
 This highly infectious disease can be treated, but it’s essential to visit your vet as soon as you spot any symptoms.

 Your cat’s diet can also cause dandruff if what they’re eating is lacking in particular nutrients essential to the healthy functioning of their skin.
-The process of renewing their skin cells uses up to 30% of your cat’s daily protein intake, so any food they eat should include high quality, highly-digestible proteins than are easily absorbed into their system.
-Omega 3 and omega 6 essential fatty acids contribute to the overall health of the skin, and as they can’t be synthesised by your cat’s body they should be a regular part of their diet.
+The process of renewing their skin cells uses up to 30% of your cat’s daily protein intake, so any food they eat should include high quality, highly digestible proteins than are easily absorbed into their system.
+Omega 3 and omega 6 essential fatty acids contribute to the overall health of the skin.
 Certain vitamins, such as vitamin A, also contribute to skin health, regulating cell growth and the production of oils.

 Lifestyle is another factor which can affect the development of dandruff in your cat.
 If their environment is too warm, it can dry out their skin and trigger an over-production of oils, leading to dandruff.
 This, along with excessive grooming which can cause skin problems, is a common problem for indoor cats.
 If you regularly wash your cat, using products other than cat shampoo can irritate their skin; it’s more acidic than human skin, and so cleaning products designed for us aren’t suitable.